Bruce Willis' family shares an update on his health and new diagnosis – KION546

 By Alli Rosenbloom, CNN

-In a statement shared Thursday, his family stated that while the news “is painful, it is a relief to finally have a clear diagnosis.”
+In a statement shared Thursday, the 67-year-old star’s family stated that while the news “is painful, it is a relief to finally have a clear diagnosis.”

 “Today there are no treatments for the disease, a reality that we hope can change in the years ahead.
 As Bruce’s condition advances, we hope that any media attention can be focused on shining a light on this disease that needs far more awareness and research,” the statement said.